-After you submit your TRS Service Retirement Application (TRS 30) and TRS processes it, you'll get a TRS-Care enrollment packet with a TRS-Care Initial Enrollment Application for TRS-Care (TRS 700A).
-If you want to enroll in TRS-Care, complete TRS 700A and return it to TRS.
+After you submit your Application for Service Retirement and TRS processes it, you'll get a TRS-Care enrollment packet with an Initial Enrollment Application for TRS-Care.
+If you want to enroll in TRS-Care, complete the Initial Enrollment Application for TRS-Care and return it to TRS.

-If you're applying for disability retirement, TRS will send you a TRS-Care enrollment packet if your disability retirement is approved.
+If you're applying for disability retirement, TRS will send you a TRS-Care enrollment packet if the TRS Medical Board approves your disability retirement.

 During your Initial Enrollment Period for TRS-Care, if you choose not to enroll, you don't need to take action.
-But please note that you can enroll in TRS-Care only when you become Medicareeligible or have a Special Enrollment Event outside of your Initial Enrollment Period (see When You May Enroll on this page and Special Enrollment Events on page 21 details in the next section).
-To enroll in TRS-Care, submit a TRS-Care Enrollment Application (TRS 700M).
+But please note that you can enroll in

+TRS-Care only when you become Medicareeligible or have a Special Enrollment Event outside of your Initial Enrollment Period (see When You May Enroll on this page and Special Enrollment Events on page 21).
+To enroll in TRS-Care, submit a TRS-Care Enrollment Application.